Meliponiculture: Relationship with native peoples

 Knowledge about these bees and meliponiculture in the Americas dates back to ancient times.
 In several Latin American countries, except for Chile, there is evidence of the relationship between native peoples and these insects, both through extractive exploitation and rudimentary breeding techniques.

 In Central America, descendants of the Mayan and Aztec civilizations maintain a significant relationship with stingless bees, going beyond food use.
 Some species play important roles in the cosmology and traditional medicine of these cultures, and native bees were domesticated by pre-Columbian peoples, with traditional breeding practices still in use.

 In Brazil, contrary to reports of traditional beekeeping in other countries, the practice was practically non-existent.
-Except for semi-domestication practices documented in the Gorotire village, where the Kayapó extracted honey without harming the bees, extractive and predatory exploitation was common.
+Except for semi-domestication practices documented in the Gorotire village, where the Kayapó extracted honey without harming the bees, extractive and predatory exploitation were common.
 Before the introduction of the A. mellifera bee and the expansion of sugar production, honey from native bees played a crucial role as the main natural sweetener for indigenous peoples, providing energy on their journeys to hunt and search for food.

 Main Brazilian species

 Number of valid species of stingless bees in Brazil.
 State and region cut-outs.
 Study published in 2023.

 All species of meliponas are eusocial, i.e. they have a work structure divided into castes, where the workers (female bees) carry out most of the activities to support the swarm, such as building and maintaining the brood discs/bunches, collecting and processing food, cleaning and protecting the colony and caring for the young.
 The queen is responsible for laying the eggs.
 The males are responsible for fertilizing the princesses (virgin queens) and secondary tasks within the colony.

 In Brazil, there are approximately 259 species of stingless bees (studies suggest between 462 and 550 worldwide).
 Most of this biodiversity is found in the North, which is home to 197 species.
 The Central-West and Northeast regions have 99 and 97 species respectively.
-Not all species are adapted to rational breeding by humans.
 The best known and most managed species are listed below.